South Radworthy

 South Radworthy is a hamlet in the civil parish of North Molton, in the North Devon District of the county of Devon, England.
-It is about three miles to the north of the village of North Molton and about fifteen miles to the east of the town of Barnstaple.
+It is about 3 mi to the north of the village of North Molton and about 15 mi to the east of the town of Barnstaple.
 The hamlet sits on an unclassified road and is surrounded by woodland.